Weight loss and muscle gain: strategies for success

 Fix

-I keep my deficit modest, around 300 to 500 calories below maintenance.
-That's enough to drop fat without wrecking your recovery or signaling muscle breakdown.
-For me, that sweet spot means I'm still crushing workouts, not dragging through them.
+Keep the deficit modest, around 300-500 calories below maintenance.
+That's enough to lose fat without crushing your recovery or signaling muscle breakdown.

 • Mistake